farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Big Reputation.** (requires Big Name.)
 Your reputation has reached great proportions, and people are willing to believe all sorts of things about you.
 For a fate point, you may use your Contacts skill instead of Deceive, Rapport, Provoke, or Will, provided those you are dealing with are aware of your reputation (a second fate point will nearly always assure that they are).
 This stunt combines with the bonus from Big Name, getting the character a +2 to Contacts when using it instead of Provoke or Rapport. (adapted from Spirit of the Century SRD, §6.7.2)
 - **Ear to the Ground.** Whenever someone initiates a conflict against you in an area where you’ve built a network of contacts, you use Contacts instead of Notice to determine turn order, because you got tipped off in time.
 (Fate Core, p.101)
 - **Insider.** You are able to navigate bureaucracies easily, not because you understand them, but because you know people embedded in the bureaucracy who can provide shortcuts.
 You may roll Contacts instead of Resources when dealing with any sort of bureaucratic entanglement. (adapted from Spirit of the Century SRD, §6.7.1)
 - **My Buddy Has One of Those.** Your friends are very willing to let you borrow whatever you need.
 You may use your Contacts skill instead of your Resources skill to “buy” things.
 Everything obtained this way has the aspect _Not Actually Mine_ with one free invocation against you.
 The difficulty of an attempt to obtain something with Contacts may or may not be the same as the difficulty of an attempt to buy that same thing with Resources, at the GM's discretion.
-The time required may also vary. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+The time required may also vary.
 - **Talk the Talk.** (requires Big Man.)
 Whenever dealing with members of your chosen field, you may roll Contacts instead of Rapport. (adapted from Spirit of the Century SRD, §6.7.2)
 - **The Weight of Reputation.** You can use Contacts instead of Provoke to create advantages based on the fear generated by the sinister reputation you’ve cultivated for yourself and all the shady associates you have.
 You should have an appropriate aspect to pair with this stunt.
 (Fate Core, p.101)